rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

-The `value::Visitor` trait is similar to `serde::Serializer`, but only supports a few common types:
+The `value::Visitor` trait is similar to `serde::Serializer`, but only supports simple structures:

 ```rust
 trait Visitor {